guillermocalvo/resultlib/README.md

 > [!TIP]
 > The result encapsulates both success (pet status) and failure (error code) in one clean package.
 The caller
-> immediately knows the function can fail, and you've eliminated the need for a pointer.
-This is simpler, safer, and
+> immediately knows the function can fail, and you've eliminated the need for an output pointer.
+This is simpler, safer,
-> much easier to read.
+> and much easier to read.

 Encouraged, you refactor `find_pet` to return a failed result instead of `NULL` when a pet isn't found.
 Now, `get_pet_status` can rely on `find_pet` to handle errors and focus on the happy path.